mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 This heavy harness features an articulated and motorized gyro-stabilized arm.
 The mount can hold a rifle or machine gun.
 The system negates the Attack Rolls adjustment for Semi-Auto and Burst Fire and provides a +3 Attack Rolls for Full-Auto.
 This system also shifts the Strength requirements for medium and heavy machine guns to 2+ and 4+ respectively.
 Attaching or removing a weapon from the mount takes a Minor Action.
 Putting on a gyro-mount harness takes about a minute, while the quick-release allows you to get out of it with a Major Action.

-{REMOVE ME} - Wireless bonus: Activating the harness’s quick-release with a wireless signal to exit the harness is a Minor Action.

 **Hidden arm slide**

 Attached to the forearm and worn under clothing, this slide can fit a Hold-out, Light Pistol, or Taser.
 With a Minor Action and a specific movement, the slide moves the weapon into your hand.
 The use of a hidden arm slide provides a Bonus Effect when first used.
 It also increases the Concealability threshold by 1.

-{REMOVE ME} - Wireless bonus: You get a bonus Minor Action on any turn when you activate the slide.

 **Imaging scope**

 The classic top-mounted scope that includes a micro camera and vision magnification, along with a Capacity of 3 for additional vision enhancements.
 Attachment or removal takes only a Minor Action.
 The Take Aim Minor Action must be used in order to gain the benefits of an imaging scope, though the modifier bonus from that action is not gained for the first action of use.
 When you are using an imaging scope, your target cannot gain Bonus Effect by having a higher Defense.
-Wireless {REMOVE ME} - bonus: The scope’s “line of sight” can be shared, allowing you to share what your scope sees with your team (and yourself if you’re using it to look around a corner).

 **Laser sight**

 This device uses a laser beam to project a visible dot (normal, low-light, or thermographic) on the target.
 This increases the weapon’s Attack Rolls by 1, not cumulative with smartlink modifiers.
 The laser sight can be mounted as either an underbarrel mount or top mount.
 Activating or deactivating a laser sight is a Minor Action.

 Note that in weapons with a laser sight included as standard equipment, this bonus is already calculated into the Attack Rolls.

-{REMOVE ME} - Wireless bonus: The bonus to the Attack Rolls increases to 2.
-You gain a bonus Minor Action on a turn when you activate or deactivate the laser sight.

-**Periscope**

-This adjustable viewer attaches to a top mount and allows the user to target a weapon around corcorners, reducing the Cover IV modifier penalty to –1 when using {REMOVE ME} - the Take Cover Action.
-A periscope can be upgraded with any of the vision enhancements noted on.
-Capacity 3.
-Wireless bonus: The modifier penalty noted above is reduced to 0.

 **Quick-draw holster**